-- Interrogating contemporary discourse and practice around using data-driven technology to solve growing social, political, and environmental problems.
+- Critically investigating contemporary discourse and practice around using data-driven technology to solve growing social, political, and environmental problems.

-- Uncovering ethical and aesthetic assumptions built into Internet infrastructure.
+- Uncovering political, ethical, and aesthetic assumptions built into Internet infrastructure.

 - Understanding the labor, economics, and systems of power that undergird today’s information and communication landscape.

-These streams of research focus on developing a broader understanding of the social, political, economic, and historical forces that have shaped our current information and communication environment to allow us to envision new technological systems that might better support the future we want.
+These streams of research focus on developing a broader understanding of the social, political, economic, and historical forces that have shaped our current information and communication environment to allow us to envision sociotechnical systems that might better support a future worth fighting for.